Christian Yelich Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 50th, his on-base percentage ranks 21st, and he is 73rd in the league in slugging.
+- Yelich has 84 hits and an OBP of .376 to go with a slugging percentage of .449.
+All three of those stats rank first among Milwaukee hitters this season.

-- Yelich has picked up a hit in 66.3% of his 80 games this season, with multiple hits in 27.5% of them.
+- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 15th and he is 65th in slugging.

-- Yelich has driven home a run in 26 games this season (32.5%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on three occasions..
+- Yelich has driven in a run in 27 games this season (33.3%), including 10 games with more than one RBI (12.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.